sylodev/documentation/scripts/tags/channel.md

 ## `{channel.nsfw;channel}`

-Returns true the text channel is marked NSFW and false if it's not
+Returns true if the text channel is marked NSFW and false if it's not

 ## `{channel.name;channel}`